6 Tips to Elevate Your Paisley Designs

 Draw plenty of motifs so you have oodles to choose from when working up your layout in photoshop.
 If you don’t use them all, you’ll always find another design down the track you can pop them into.
 Nothing is ever wasted.

 Want some hands-on guidance so you can nail that paisley print?
-Register your interest for our new course here.
+Our brand new course, Gouache Paisleys: from Concept to Completion is now live.
+Click here to read more.